rurban/libu8ident/c23++proposal.md

 10 Contexts
 ==========

-T
-his is not discussed in any of the unicode security guidelines for identifiers.
+This is not discussed in any of the unicode security guidelines for identifiers.
 One could argue that a mixed-script profile is valid only for a single identifier, or it is valid for whole source file document.